-Initial recordings were made with Suzanne Freytag.
+Initial recordings were made with Susanne Freytag.
 Those come to the attention of producer Trevor Horn who signed the Band to his Label ZTT in 1983.

 Propaganda has been through several line-up changes in its recording career:

 1984, ZTT (Dr. Mabuse)

 Michael Mertens, Susanne Freytag, Claudia Brücken, Ralf Dörper, Andreas Thein

 1985, ZTT (Duel, A Secret Wish, p:Machinery, Wishful Thinking)

 Michael Mertens, Susanne Freytag, Claudia Brücken, Ralf Dörper